microsoft/MixedRealityToolkit-Unity/Documentation/README_Solver.md

 Conversely, a [`SurfaceMagnetism`](xref:Microsoft.MixedReality.Toolkit.Utilities.Solvers.SurfaceMagnetism) GameObject will not collide with surfaces on a layer not listed in the `MagneticSurfaces` property.
 It is generally recommended to place all desired surfaces on a dedicated layer (i.e *Surfaces*) and setting the `MagneticSurfaces` property to just this layer.
 Using *default* or *everything* may result in UI components or cursors contributing to the solver.

-Finally, surfaces farther than the `MaxRaycastDistance` property setting will be ignored by the Surface Magnetism raycasts.
+Finally, surfaces farther than the `MaxRaycastDistance` property setting will be ignored by the `SurfaceMagnetism` raycasts.

 ### Hand Menu with HandConstraint and HandConstraintPalmUp